MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **provider** - the identifier for the provider software package for the SSO.

 - **state** – current state of the account, (example value: FAILED, PENDING, ADDED etc.)

+#### install.referral

+This event is triggered at the initial install of the app and records from where the user was referred (if available).

+The following fields are collected:

+- **install_referrer** - Product or experience from where the user was referred

 #### Office.ClickToRun.UpdateStatus